Course Title: Professionalism and Evidence-based Health Care

 Upon successful completion of this course, you should be able to:

-1. Explain key features of the Australian healthcare system including MBS, PBS and health financing system.
+1. Explain key features of the Australian healthcare system.

 2. Outline the National registration and accreditation scheme, the role of the Australian Health Practitioner Regulation Agency and its relevance to individual health professions.

-3. Discuss professional identity including the roles of allied health, and code of conduct for complementary and alternative medicine practitioners.
+3. Discuss professionalismand the roles of allied health, including code of conduct for health practitioners.

 Overview of Learning Activities

-Learning activities include a mixture of on-line lectures and tutorials.
+Learning activities include a mixture of on-line content and lectorials.
 Learning experiences that foster the development of the capabilities to be developed in this course will include problem-based learning and case-based learning experiences.
-Throughout the course you will have the opportunity to work both independently and in groups to aid development of your theoretical knowledge and its application to culturally sensitive health care practice and cultural safety and competence.
+Throughout the course you will have the opportunity to work both independently and in groups to aid development of your theoretical knowledge and its application of professional practices.

 Overview of Learning Resources